-Please review these guidelines when buying your ticket and on the day of your visit, as they may be revised without notice.
-We recognize that circumstances may change at any moment, but we remain committed to providing you with the best Museum experience possible.
+Please review these guidelines when buying your ticket and on the day of your visit.
+We recognize that circumstances may change at any moment as a result of updated public health guidelines, but we remain committed to providing you with the best Museum experience possible.

 BUYING YOUR TICKET

-- Please buy your ticket online in advance.
-The flow of visitors will be controlled using timed-entry ticketing and we encourage advance booking to avoid disappointment.
-Mobile tickets will be sent to you following your ticket purchase, please print or display these tickets on your mobile device upon arrival at the museum.
-Visitors who show up without a ticket may have to wait for the next available entry time.
+- Please buy your ticket online in advance when possible.
+Mobile tickets will be sent to you following your purchase.
+Please print or display these tickets on your mobile device upon arrival at the museum.

 PREPARING FOR YOUR VISIT